GrantExec, a Euna Solutions® company

 Native American Language Preservation and Maintenance-Esther Martinez Immersion

-This funding opportunity provides financial support to Native American communities for immersive language education programs that help preserve and revitalize Native languages through early childhood and school-age instruction.
+This funding opportunity provides financial support for Native American communities to create immersive language education programs that promote the preservation and revitalization of their languages through structured instruction for children and school-age students.

 $900,000